 The retention phase rounds out your orthodontic journey and ensures your newly straightened smile stays in place.
 You’ve undoubtedly heard us mention time and time again that it’s important to wear the retainer we give you once treatment is complete.
 You may still be a little fuzzy on the details, however.

-Retention revolves around the future of your smile, and now is the perfect time to take a closer look at this valuable orthodontic tool.
+Retention revolves around the future of your smile and now is the perfect time to take a closer look at this valuable orthodontic tool.
 To learn more about the basics of retention, the different types of retainers available, and why regular use is the key to long-lasting results, keep reading below!

 Why do retainers matter so much?

 In a perfect world, the results of orthodontic treatment would last forever.
 Unfortunately, a phenomenon known as relapse gets in the way of that.
-This describes the natural tendency of the teeth to drift back towards their original positions as we age.
+This describes the natural tendency of the teeth to drift back toward their original positions as we age.
 Relapse generally begins in the late teens or early twenties and can occur even if you’ve completed orthodontic treatment.
 Retainers are the easiest and most effective way to prevent this process by holding your teeth in their new positions.

 The next part is a little technical, but don’t panic!
 We’ll keep it quick and simple.
 To get a good grasp on why retainers are so important, we need to look at a few facts about teeth.
 For example, teeth aren’t just fixtures in the jaw—each one is held in its socket by elastic ligaments that attach the roots to the bone.
 These ligaments are living tissues that are affected by the movement of the teeth, and it’s this attachment that allows for the small movements of the teeth during treatment.